 This often happens when an orchid is in a draught or near a cold window, particularly if the leaves are in contact with a cold window pane.

 Cold temperatures also cause the orchid potting medium to stay moist for longer around the roots which promotes the conditions for root rot.

-Orchids are more hardy then they are usually given credit but unfortunately it is much more difficult to save an orchid that has suffered cold damage due to their sensitivity to the cold.
+Orchids are more hardy than they are usually given credit but unfortunately, it is much more difficult to save an orchid that has suffered cold damage due to their sensitivity to the cold.

 To give the orchid the best chance of recovery, ensure that it is in a room with stable temperatures that stay between 55°F and 75°F and follow all the best care practices such as watering once every 7-14 days placing the orchid in an area of bright, indirect light.